-Draw us in the Spirit's tether;

-For when humbly, in thy name,

-Two or three are met together,

-Thou art in the midst of them:
+Draw us in the Spirit's tether; For when humbly, in thy name, Two or three are met together, Thou art in the midst of them: Alleluya!
 Alleluya!
+Touch we now thy garment's hem.
+As the brethren used to gather In the name of Christ to sup, Then with thanks to God the Father Break the bread and bless the cup, Alleluya!
 Alleluya!

-As the brethren used to gather

-In the name of Christ to sup,

-Then with thanks to God the Father

-Break the bread and bless the cup,

-Alleluya!
-Alleluya!
+So knit thou our friendship up.